smalers/welcome-to-the-usa/1956/booklet/06-meaning-of-american-citizenship.md

 great honor carries with it the duty to work for and make secure this longed for and eagerly sought status.
-Government under our Constitution makes American citizenship the highest privilege nd at the same time the greatest responsibility of any citezenship in the world.
+Government under our Constitution makes American citizenship the highest privilege and at the same time the greatest responsibility of any citezenship in the world.

 The important rights that are now yours and the duties and